How many retirees have no mortgage?

 Retirees who aspire to be mortgage-free can adopt various strategies to achieve this goal.
 One popular approach is making extra principal payments towards their mortgage while still employed.
 By allocating additional funds each month towards the principal, retirees can reduce both their loan term and interest paid over the life of the mortgage.
 Refinancing at a lower interest rate or downsizing to a smaller, more affordable home are also viable options for retirees to consider.

-See also Can I retire at 30 with 4 million dollars?
+See also Can you retire at 70 with $300,000?

 The Impact of a Mortgage on Retirement Savings: Why Some Retirees Choose to Pay it off Early